new-devto-project-management/project_management/manage/README.md

 More features can be added due to rich functionality of dhtmlxGantt: https://dhtmlx.com/docs/products/dhtmlxGantt/#product-features

 ## Available Scripts

+how to run OpenProject
+### clone project on github with " https://github.com/new-devto-project-management/project_management.git "

+and run command :

+### 'npm install'

 In the project directory, you can run: